Healthy Honey BBQ Sauce (Sweet & Tangy)

 Step 3: Blend the Sauce (Optional)

-For a smoother sauce, use an immersion blender directly in the saucepan or transfer the sauce to a blender and blend until smooth.
+For a smooth sauce, use an immersion blender directly in the saucepan, or carefully transfer the sauce to a blender.
+Let it cool slightly before blending to avoid splashing.

-Let the sauce cool to room temperature.
-Transfer to a clean jar or airtight container.
+Let the sauce cool to room temperature, then transfer it to a clean jar or airtight container before using or storing.

 Blending barbecue sauce.